glorylo/Joyride/docs/GettingStarted.md

 Your target mobile app.

 A real device.
 If available, we prefer testing a real device over emulator or simulator.
-If you are using a a device, ensure your device is setup properly for your environment.
+If you are using a device, ensure your device is setup properly for your environment.

 ##### Android Devices
 * Ensure you are able to see the device using 'adb devices' on android.